endangeredtoast/nextcloud-fedora/README.md

 # Install Nextcloud with Nginx and PHP-FPM on Fedora
-You'll need to set up a Fedora Server instance first.
-This is beyond the scope of this article.

 ## Prepare your virtual machine
 Follow the guide here to prepare your Fedora Server VM for Nginx hosting.